 Along with our Deluxe packaging, we were given a $24 gift card from Paradise Cove to spend in their merchandise store or to use it to buy drinks.
 I bought one drink, a margarita, and I bought my parents their souvenir gift of a cutting board with the Hawaiian islands engraved on it and earrings that resembled the yellow hibiscus.
 We were also given a beautiful quality photo (with my friends and I — it was taken before the luau) with a frame and a lunch bag with the name of Paradise Cove on it and a sticker with it.

 Did I mention that I volunteered to hula dance up the stage and was awarded a certificate?
 Lol.
+Going to Hawaii luaus will be very memorable each time, as it was for me in my first time.

 Until next time with my next Hawaiian stories,